-When to use a probate specialist
+When to use a probate solicitor or specialist

-- When should I use a probate specialist?
+- Should I use a probate specialist?

 - How much do probate services cost?

-- Finding a probate specialist
+- Finding a probate solicitor or specialist

 - Things to watch out for

-When should I use a probate specialist?
+Should I use a probate specialist?

-However, you may want to think about using a probate specialist if:
+You might want to think about using a probate specialist if:

 - The deceased died without a will, and it’s a complicated estate to administer.